Gaket/OhMyEvent/presentation-basics.md

 - Compatible with Views

 ---
+[.build-lists: true]

 # Compose in a nutshell

 1. Throw away layouts
 1. Throw away resource files
-1. Do everything in code.
+1. Do everything in code

 ---